ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

 * `name` - (Optional) The name of the kubernetes cluster.

-* `region` - a valid OVH public cloud region ID in which the kubernetes cluster will be available.
+* `region` - a valid OVHcloud public cloud region ID in which the kubernetes cluster will be available.
 Ex.: "GRA1".
 Defaults to all public cloud regions.
    Changing this value recreates the resource.